ministryofjustice/moj-frontend/docs/contribute.md

 ---
 layout: layouts/content.njk
-subsection: About the design system
+subsection: About the Design System
-title: Collaborating in the design system
+title: Collaborating in the Design System
 redirect_from: /community/collaborate-in-the-design-system
 eleventyNavigation:
   key: Contributing